FailAcademy/learning/wdp-vancouver/_projects/project-04.md

 Your project must:

-- Adequately reflect the designer's vision for the website when built out using HTML & CSS
+- Adequately reflect the designer's vision for the website
-- Demonstrate effective organization of the project's root directory
+- Demonstrate effective organization of the project's custom theme and plugin directories
-- Have a Git repository initialized in it
+- Have a Git repository initialized in its root directory with an appropriately customized `.gitignore` file
-- Be pushed to GitHub (with all of your commits synced to it and ONLY necessary files pushed)
+- Be pushed to GitHub (with all of your commits synced to it)
+- Contain a `REAMDE.md` file describing the project (e.g. technologies used, personal learnings, etc.)
 - Use Gulp for running build tasks, such as minification and error checking

 **WordPress requirements:**